jordansissel/sysadvent/2011/24/article.md

 On a positive note, it's amazing how much you can learn from reading through commits from things like DBAs doing performance tuning.
-Seeing which settings were changed, the reasons why and, in some failed cases, explanations for them being reverted can save you, new staff, and even the same staff in six months time from redoing parts of the work again.
+Seeing which settings were changed and why can save you and your team from forgetting something or making the same mistake or redoing parts of the work again in the future.

 ## Use Packages

-A lot of older environments have fallen in to the habit of pushing tarred applications around (and sometimes compiling software on the hosts as needed).
-This isn't the best way to deploy in general and it will make your manifests ugly, complicated, sprawling messes.
-In most cases it's not that hard to produce native packages and tools like [fpm](https://github.com/jordansissel/fpm) make the process even easier.
+Many older environments have fallen in to the habit of pushing tarred applications around (and sometimes compiling software on the hosts as needed).
+This isn't the best way to deploy in general, and it will make your manifests ugly, complicated, sprawling messes.
+In most cases, it's not that hard to produce native packages, and tools like [fpm](https://github.com/jordansissel/fpm) make the process even easier.

 By actually packaging software and running local repositories you can use native tools, such as yum and apt, in a more powerful way.
-Processes become shorter and have simpler moving parts, more meta information becomes available and importantly it's possible to trace the origin of files.
+Processes become shorter and have simpler moving parts, more meta information becomes available, and it's possible to trace the origin of files.
 You can then use other tools, such as puppet and MCollective to ease upgrades, additions, and reporting.

 You can learn more about the world of software packages from ["A Guide to Package